econchick/new-coder/website/_containers/begin/2013-10-30-setup-your-machine.md

 ### virtualenv & virtualenvwrapper

 [virtualenv][10] creates isolated environments for each of your Python projects.
-It helps to solve version & dependency problems with multple Python installations and/or multiple versions of different Python packages.
+It helps to solve version & dependency problems with multiple Python installations and/or multiple versions of different Python packages.
 We’ll use `pip` to install it:

 ```bash
 $ sudo pip install virtualenv